 Communication to Parents

-Communication from the school to parents will normally be sent by our secure communication platform WEDUC.
-This will be our main method of communication for letters, school trips, dinner money payments and what educational activities go on within school.
+Communication from Queensbury School to parents will normally be sent via ClassDojo, our secure communication platform.
+ClassDojo will be our main method of communication for:

-If you need support setting up your device contact the school and request to speak to Mrs Swain or Ms Murphy.
+If you need support setting up ClassDojo, please contact the school office and request to speak to Miss Ballinger, Mrs Swain or Ms Murphy.

 Download the app